LCA

 Once you've evaluated the factors above, here are some actionable steps to get started:

-• Start Small: Begin with a pilot project focused on your most critical product line.
-This helps manage costs and build internal expertise.
+• Start small: Begin with a pilot project focused on your most critical product line.

 Tailor your LCA approach to your company's unique needs.
 For example, Dow Chemical's 10-year S-ROI plan is projected to save the company $1 billion.